The Saracens Sport Foundation are extremely proud of our ever-growing disABILITY sport programmes that support a wide range of individuals and needs.

 When: Mondays (Term Time) 5.00pm – 6.00pm

-Strictly Sarrie is our disABILITY dance provision for individuals aged 14 to 24 with high functioning disabilities.
-It offers an opportunity for young people with a disability to be part of a dance club as well as importantly increasing their health and fitness levels.
+Strictly Sarrie is our disABILITY dance programme for individuals aged 11+ with high functioning disabilities.
+We offer an opportunity for young people with a disability to improve their fitness, develop their social skills and learn how to dance.

-The sessions are led by Saracens dance coaches and supported by a base of volunteers, but with input from the group participants who are encouraged to take ownership of the sessions, choosing the dance styles, music and choreography to focus on.
-Dance routines range from street dance and cheerleading through to freestyle dance.
-At the end of the session the group always have a chance to talk about the highlight of the week and cement friendships made.
-The session ends when stickers or certificates are awarded in front of parents.
+The sessions are led by our highly qualified dance coaches and supported by a base of volunteers, with input from the participants who are encouraged to take ownership of the sessions choosing the dance styles, music and choreography to focus on.
+Dance routines range from street dance and cheerleading through to freestyle dance and often challenge our participants to learn a performance for one of our showcase days.
+These have included performing at London Stadium and Allianz Park.

 Area: Allianz Park, Barnet